Spanching/RCSwitchSocket/Readme.md

 ## 1. Motivation

 This repository shows my effort to be able to control an RC Socket and my PC with MQTT/Alexa.
-It is highly recommendet to have a look at my [PC Socket repository](https://github.com/Spanching/PCSwitch) to understand the usage.
+It is highly recommendet to have a look at my [PC Switch repository](https://github.com/Spanching/PCSwitch) to understand the usage.

 ## 2. Hardware